 The air curtain is fitted with a Filter Dirty Indicator.
-It is located at the left-hand end of the unit just above the inlet grille and signals when the air curtain inlet grille/filters should be vacuum cleaned or the air curtain requires servicing.
-Open the hinged inlet grille to gain access to the filter dirty indicator.
+It is located at the left-hand end of the outlet grille and signals when the air curtain inlet grille/filters should be vacuum cleaned or the air curtain requires servicing.